vraj-patel/Image_Repo/README.md

 1. Download the flickr8k dataset (using the form provided above) and place all images in `/Image_Captioning/Flicker8k_Dataset`.
 Place all the .txt files provided with the dataset in Flickr8k_text.
 2. Run all python files in /Image\*Captioning in order ("1*.py", "2*.py", ...) to generate 20 models (1 for each epoch) and choose the one which produces the least loss as your final model.
 Place the final model in `/final_ml_models`.

+## Endpoints

+`POST /image_search`: Request must include an image file query for search.

+`POST /text_search`: Request must include text query for search.

+`POST /upload`: Request must include an image file which will be added to the repository.
+Adding captions and characteristics for better search results is optional.